 Queenstown swimming tips

-Southern sun takes no prisoners and sunburn puts a downer on your holiday.
+Southern sun takes no prisoners and sunburn will put a real downer on your holiday.
 Fair skin can burn in 12 minutes.
 So, slip, slop, slap.
 You know the drill.

 Stay safe.
 Don’t swim alone.
 Stick to your limits, check what’s under the surface, know where you’re going to get out of the water, and never underestimate rivers.